simonw/datasette-auth-tokens/README.md

 ```
 The `--create` option can be used to tell Datasette to create the `tokens.db` database file if it does not already exist.

+### Viewing tokens

+By default, users can only view tokens that they themselves have created on the `/-/api/tokens` page.

+Grant the `auth-tokens-view-all` permission to allow a user to view all tokens, even those created by other users.

 ### Revoking tokens

 A token can be revoked by the user that created it by clicking the "Revoke this token" button at the bottom of the token page that is linked to from `/-/api/tokens`.